sotiriosmoustogiannis/FruitShop/README.md

 - Validation ensures that customers provide accurate and complete payment information.
 - After clicking the "Pay" button, a generic success message is displayed.

+## Contributing

+Contributions to this project are welcome!
+If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## Technologies Used

 - Frontend: [React](https://reactjs.org/)